Tillie Walden: Career

 Walden's debut graphic novel, The End of Summer, was published by Avery Hill in June 2015.
 It is told from the viewpoint of Lars, a feeble boy who lives in a fantastical palace and has a giant cat named Nemo.
-In an interview with Paul Gravett, she dedicates the book to her twin brother, John.
-She describes the main characters as being a mishmash of her and John.
-Walden won the 2016 Ignatz Award for outstanding artist for The End of Summer.
+In an WORDS interview with Paul Gravett, she dedicates the book to her twin brother, John, describing the main characters as being a mishmash of her and John.
+Walden won the 2016 Ignatz Award for Outstanding Artist for The End of Summer.

 Her second graphic novel, I Love This Part, was published by Avery Hill in November 2015 and tells the story of two teenage girls who fall in love.
-Walden won the 2016 Ignatz Award for promising new talent for I Love This Part.
+Walden won the 2016 Ignatz Award for Promising New Talent for I Love This Part.
 The novel was also nominated for the 2016 Eisner Award for Best Single Issue/One-Shot.

 Walden's third graphic novel, A City Inside, was published by Avery Hill in 2016.
 It won the 2016 Broken Frontier Award for Best One-Shot.

-Spinning, Walden's first graphic novel memoir about her years coming-of-age as a competitive ice skater, was published by First Second Books in September 2017.
-Originally, Spinning was Walden's thesis work for the Center for Cartoon Studies (CCS) during her second year of schooling there.
+Spinning, Walden's first graphic novel memoir about her years as a competitive ice skater, was published by First Second Books in September 2017.
+Originally, Spinning was Walden's thesis work for the Center for Cartoon Studies during her second year of schooling there.
 It won the 2018 Eisner Award for Best Reality-Based Work, making Walden one of the youngest Eisner Award winners ever at 22.